 GENTIS's presence at the 10th Can Tho Obstetrics and Gynecology Conference was not merely that of a sponsor, but a clear demonstration of its long-term commitment to improving reproductive healthcare quality in Vietnam.
 Looking forward, GENTIS aims to continue developing modern genetic solutions, aligned with the mission of “early diagnosis – proactive prevention – healthy babies,” and will continue to work hand-in-hand with the medical community to build a better future for the next generations.

-[content_more] => [meta_title] => Breakthroughs in the Application of Genetic Testing in Clinical Practice [meta_description] => The 10th Can Tho Obstetrics and Gynecology Conference, held on August 22, 2025, welcomed over 1,000 delegates, once again affirming its role as a prestigious scientific forum for the Southern region and the entire obstetrics and gynecology community in Vi [meta_keyword] => Gentis,PGT [thumbnail_alt] => [post_id] => 1350 [category_id] => 4 ) [2] => stdClass Object ( [id] => 1348 [id_crawler] => [category_product] => NULL [thumbnail] => spk_cần_thơ.jpg [album] => [url_video] => [is_status] => 1 [is_featured] => 0 [is_form] => 0 [displayed_time] => 2025-08-18 [program] => 0 [number] => 1 [viewed] => 0 [type] => [type_career] => [level] => [address] => [address_career] => [expiration_time] => 0000-00-00 [created_time] => 2025-08-18 14:22:06 [updated_time] => 2025-08-25 09:53:36 [files] => [salary] => [time] => [created_by] => 63 [is_table_content] => 1 [language_code] => en [slug] => Gentis-proudly-accompanies-the-Can-Tho-Obstetrics-and-gynecology-conference-2025 [title] => GENTIS Proudly Accompanies the Can Tho Obstetrics and Gynecology Conference 2025 [description] => From August 21–22, 2025, the Can Tho Obstetrics and Gynecology Conference 2025 will officially take place at the Van Phat Riverside Conference Center in Can Tho City.
-This prestigious professional event brings together leading experts, doctors, and healthcare professionals from top hospitals and medical centers across Vietnam. [content] =>
+[content_more] => [meta_title] => Breakthroughs in the Application of Genetic Testing in Clinical Practice [meta_description] => The 10th Can Tho Obstetrics and Gynecology Conference, held on August 22, 2025, welcomed over 1,000 delegates, once again affirming its role as a prestigious scientific forum for the Southern region and the entire obstetrics and gynecology community in Vi [meta_keyword] => Gentis,PGT [thumbnail_alt] => [post_id] => 1350 [category_id] => 4 ) [6] => stdClass Object ( [id] => 1348 [id_crawler] => [category_product] => NULL [thumbnail] => spk_cần_thơ.jpg [album] => [url_video] => [is_status] => 1 [is_featured] => 0 [is_form] => 0 [displayed_time] => 2025-08-18 [program] => 0 [number] => 1 [viewed] => 0 [type] => [type_career] => [level] => [address] => [address_career] => [expiration_time] => 0000-00-00 [created_time] => 2025-08-18 14:22:06 [updated_time] => 2025-09-08 15:03:14 [files] => [salary] => [time] => [created_by] => 63 [is_table_content] => 1 [language_code] => en [slug] => Gentis-proudly-accompanies-the-Can-Tho-Obstetrics-and-gynecology-conference-2025 [title] => GENTIS Proudly Accompanies the Can Tho Obstetrics and Gynecology Conference 2025 [description] => From August 21–22, 2025, the Can Tho Obstetrics and Gynecology Conference 2025 will officially take place at the Van Phat Riverside Conference Center in Can Tho City.
+This prestigious professional event brings together leading experts, doctors, and healthcare professionals from top hospitals and medical centers across Vietnam. [content] =>GENTIS is proud to accompany this year’s conference, carrying the mission of improving public health from the genetic foundation, and introducing advanced genetic testing solutions in the field of assisted reproduction.

 The Can Tho Obstetrics and Gynecology Conference is one of the major events in the Mekong Delta region in 2025, providing an excellent opportunity for physicians, researchers, and medical staff to update their knowledge in obstetrics, gynecology, assisted reproduction, and neonatal care.